dnzckn/BasicBO/README.md

 # Bayesian Optimization with https://ax.dev/

 This repo demonstrates Bayesian Optimization (BO) using [`ax_platform==0.4.3`](https://github.com/facebook/Ax).

-We utilize a synthetic 2D Gaussian peak function as the objective and compare optimization strategies, from brute-force grid search to guided Bayesian Optimization.
+The demo showcases Bayesian optimization's ability to locate a gaussian peak in a 2D search space with less points than in a typical grid search.

 ---